ArendPeter/GameMakerGuide/docs/15_Platformer_Polish/4_Spotlight.md

 ``draw_set_color()`` / ``draw_set_alpha()``: Since ``draw_rectangle()`` doesn't take separate parameters for color, and alpha, we have to set them ahead of time using these functions.
 I also reset them back to the default values afterwards

+Weird how we get such a cool effect with 1 line, but we more than a dozen to handle this edge case.
+Such is life I guess 😔

 </details>

 Fixed!